Q&A: How do my clients’ FICO scores affect financing?

 Question: Should my clients feel limited by their FICO scores?

 Answer: Absolutely not!
 Don’t let a less-than-perfect score drag your clients--or you!--down.
-A FICO score is not the be-all-end-all when it comes to prequalifying, securing a loan, starting a project, and allowing you to start seeing green.
+A FICO score is not the be-all-end-all when it comes to prequalifying, securing a loan, and starting a project.